Meet the Coach Testimonials Blog Schedule a Discovery Call Login

 Psychological Fitness Foundations, Part 5 - Autonomy of Team

-Continuing our series on psychological foundations for physician mental fitness (autonomy, connectedness, and competence), we are rounding out the final domain of physician autonomy this week – Team.
-Interestingly, over the past two weeks, many of my examples demonstrated ideas for autonomy of time, task, and technique involving team.
+Continuing our series on psychological foundations for physician mental fitness (autonomy, connectedness, and competence) via self-determination theory (SDT), we are rounding out the final domain of physician autonomy this week – Team.
+Interestingly, over the past two weeks, many of my examples demonstrated ideas for autonomy of time, task, and technique actually involved team.
 Teamwork is interwoven into medicine, so it makes sense that it would impact the other three arenas.

-Autonomy in this realm can look like having input on hiring, firing, and promoting; choosing a team for a project; and empowering the team to make real change.
-You know by now that I like to offer examples, not to set some kind of standard, but to get your own juices flowing of how to find your own agency.
-(That is a psychological foundation for mental fitness.)
+Autonomy in this realm can look like having input on hiring, firing, and promoting; choosing a team for a project, shared decision making on delegation; and empowering the team to make real change.
+You know by now that I like to offer examples, not to set some kind of standard, but to get your own brain ideas flowing of how to find your own agency.
+(After all, it is a psychological foundation for mental fitness.)

-In week 2, we looked at an example of how a healthcare system left local decisions of office hours and call coverage to our medical director.
+In week 3, we looked at an example of support for time-autonomy -a healthcare system left local decisions of office hours and call coverage to our medical director.
 He was skilled in a collaborative leadership style, and we would meet together to discuss the pros and cons of details such as staggered lunchtimes, start times, and Saturday coverage.
-And we worked together as a supportive team to make the office run well, maximizing everyone's personal desires while balancing the group's needs as a whole.
-It fostered a sense of collaboration instead of toxic individuality - which can happen when the physician feels more like a cog in the wheel without any say.
+And we worked together with a common purpose as a supportive team to make the office run well, maximizing everyone's personal desires while balancing the group's needs as a whole.
+It fostered a sense of collaboration instead of toxic individuality - which is the predictable outcome when the physician feels more like a cog in the wheel without any say.

-It was similar to the example in week 3 of our academic department, giving us the ability to shuffle roles/hats to better align with our passions.
+It was similar to the example in week 4 of our academic department, as an example of task-autonomy - our PD gave us the ability to shuffle roles/hats to better align with our passions.
 It also allowed for the realization and great conversation that there were roles that everyone wanted and ones that really no one wanted and how to make that equitable.
 Morale was improved.

-In week 3, we also looked at an example of a healthcare system leaving decisions to the local office regarding staff utilization.
+Also in week 4, we also looked at an example of a healthcare system leaving decisions to the local office regarding staff utilization.
 In addition, our local medical director and office manager invited all the providers' voices in staff change decisions.
-As a result, we were as involved with the interview process as we wanted for the back-office staff.
+As a result, we were as involved with the interview process for the back-office staff.
 We each hired our own MA.
-By doing so, it improved our sense of ownership and engagement.
+By doing so, it improved our sense of ownership and engagement and teamwork.

 I don't believe every physician must have complete autonomy with every decision regarding hiring/firing/remediation, forming or choosing a team, or even having control of how a team will function.
 In the academic setting, the scheduling and residency support staff worked closely with the medical director to set up the four patient care pods.
 I didn't get to choose my pod mates, but we were given time with the strategic design – 2-3 attendings, 3 R3s, 3 R2s, 3 R1s, 3 MAs, and a scheduling support staff for regular meetings.
 We chose the agenda, had some level as a team of how our pod functioned, and modeled for residents skills in team building, having difficult conversations, and responding well to feedback.
 In other words, no autonomy in forming the team but a modest amount of how it functioned and a modest amount of empowerment to make decisions.
 And it was largely very successful and rewarding.